magis-git/NYC_TLC_Trip_Analysis/README.md

 # NYC_TLC_Trip_Analysis

 By Muhammad Agisni
 DTI_DS_039

-This is Data Analysis based from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page Data that we analyse here is Taxi Trip data from January 2023
+This is Data Analysis based from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

+Data that we analyse is NYC Taxi Trip data from January 2023.

 # Introduction